 - Signature Style: Dissonant Brutal Death metal with lots of atonal palm-muted tremolo riffs, odd time signatures aplenty, and a general sense of cyclical progression with the riffs.

-- Special Guest: Matti Way does backing vocals for Inbreeding The Anthropophagi
+- Matti Way does backing vocals for Inbreeding The Anthropophagi

 - In Return, Erik does guest/session vocals for Disgorge, Viral Load, Flesh Consumed, and Prophecy.

-- Technical Death Metal: Their newer albums could qualify.
+- Technical Death Metal: Their later albums veered into this subgenre.